Skip to main content

 Some councils have lists of private landlords who rent to tenants claiming benefits.

-The council must usually give you help to find somewhere if you get a section 21 notice or are facing homelessness.
+The council must usually give you help to find somewhere to live if, for example:

-This can include help to find an affordable private tenancy.
+This can include help to find a private tenancy that you can afford.

 You could get a discretionary housing payment from the council to help with a deposit, rent in advance or rent payments.